 The Global Village Hands culture preservation organisation

-The premise of the “Global Village Hands culture preservation organisation is to channel humanitarian support to small and poor villages in SE-Asia — preferably to those trying to live more traditional lives but may be having challenges to do so for various reasons.
+The premise of the “Global Village Hands research culture preservation organisation is to channel support to small and poor villages in SE-Asia — preferably to those trying to live more traditional lives but may be having challenges to do so for various reasons.

 We likewise wish to assist them with countering the socioeconomic effects that modern development (ie the global market system) continues having on their communities, which is creating a myriad of socioeconomic problems that are essentially dissolving the traditional cultures of these communities.